lenuel/Image-Classifier/README.md

 # Supervised Learning
 ## Project: Image Classifier

 Implemented an image classifier with PyTorch.
 Built and trained a deep neural network on the flower data set.
-Added the posibility to use GPU for newral network training and prediction.
-Model was also employed in an application that others can use.
+Added the possibility to use GPU for neural network training and prediction.
+The application was developped using image classification model.
 The application is a pair of Python scripts that run from the command line.
 For testing, you should use the checkpoint you saved in the first part.

 ### Install